Return to the home page

 Go to Page Index

-Homeschooling laws and regulations require reporting to the board of ed.
-This paperwork may seem initally to be a big chore.
-But it gives us each power when we educate ourselves to know the law well, and the resulting paperwork helps to keep us organized and well-documented.
+The Law New York State's homeschooling laws and regulations require reporting to your educational disctrict, except in NYC where all five boroughs report to the central Homeschooling Office of the Department of Education (DoE).
+This paperwork may seem initally to be a big chore, but gets easier as you go.
+It gives us each power when we educate ourselves to know the law well, and the resulting paperwork helps to keep us organized and well-documented.
 Don't rely on overworked bureaucrats to inform you.
 Take the time to learn what is actually required by the law.
 A summary of what you need to file each year follows.
+You can use the papework forms supplied by the DoE, or you can make your own, or use the templates I made.

 See also: